Eulàlia Gassó Miracle

 I have always had an avid interest in natural history in general and in insects in particular.
 This led me to study Biology and later on, to work at Naturalis, where I currently combine the management of the Naturalis butterfly collection with research on the history of 19th century natural history.
 My main focus is on pre-Darwinian classification, nomenclature and natural philosophy in zoology.

 After my study in Biological Systems at the University of Barcelona I worked for two years at the Science Museum Cosmocaixa in Barcelona.
 Since 2001 I hold a position as collection manager at Naturalis.
-After several years of experience with insects and museum collections, in particular with the Coleptera collection, I started my training as a forensic entomologist in 2012 under the supervision of J. Huijbregts.
-Currently I work as Collection Manager of the Lepidoptera (Rhopalocera) collection, one of the most beautiful and complete collections of the world.
-Occasionally, I provide information as a Consultant in Forensic Entomology.
+After several years of experience with insects and museum collections, in particular with the Coleoptera collection, I started my training as a forensic entomologist in 2012 under the supervision of J. Huijbregts.
+Currently I am the Collection Manager of the Rhopalocera collection (butterflies), one of the most beautiful and interesting collections of the world.
+Occasionally, I provide information on Forensic Entomology.

 In 2005 I started researching the scientific work of C.J.
 Temminck (1778-1858), the founder and first director of this museum, then the Rijksmuseum van Natuurlijke Historie, the RMNH.
 His views on classification and geographical distribution where decisive in his understanding of the natural world and for the way he managed the museum collection.
 By putting his work in the context of his time, I aim to better understand how Temminck’s work and the RMNH influenced the birth of the discipline of taxonomy.